jonahgeorge/jonahgeorge/posts/Spam detection in Ruby.md

   "Hey, can we get together to watch the game tomorrow?", "You have won a lottery!
 To claim the prize, reply with your social security number.", "I am attaching the report for your review.
-Please take a look and let me know if you have any questions.", "Blue chew is the better way to get hard.
+Please take a look and let me know if you have any questions.", "BlueChew is the better way to get hard.
 Get your free sample today!", ]

 examples.each do |example|